 My favourite meat at Korean BBQ restaurants has to be bulgogi or Korean grilled marinated beef.
-At buffets, that’s almost the only meat we take from the sumptuous spread of meats.
 The home-cooked bulgogi is even more enjoyable, as we get to buy a good cut of beef to cook with.
-This recipe is very simple – just marinade and cook – the ‘hardest’ and most ‘time-consuming’ part of this recipe is waiting for the meat to marinade in the fridge :)
+This recipe is very simple – just marinade and cook – with the ‘hardest’ and most ‘time-consuming’ part of this recipe is waiting for the meat to marinade in the fridge ;)

 Stay in touch on Instagram